Electrical Engineering Graduate Program

 Degree Requirements

-The master of science in electrical engineering requires at least eight credits beyond those applied toward a bachelor’s degree.
-Students must also successfully complete and defend a master’s thesis to graduate.
+The master of science in electrical engineering requires the completion of at least eight credits.
+Students must also successfully complete and defend a master's thesis to graduate.
 Courses must be distributed as follows:

-- At least four additional credits must be 600-level or higher elective courses in electrical engineering.
-Any number of credits may come in the form of independent study (ELEC 628 or 629) courses, but these must be approved by the student’s advisor.
+• At least four additional full credit courses must be 600-level or higher elective courses in electrical and computer engineering.
+Any number of credits may come in the form of independent study courses, but these must be approved by the student's advisor.

-- The remaining credits, if any, may be in any approved technical area.
+• The remaining courses, if any, may be in any approved technical area.

 Students who do not have a bachelor's degree in electrical engineering may have to take additional junior or senior-level courses to satisfy prerequisites for advanced courses.